vusec/tlbdr/TLB/PCID/README.md

 # TLB - PCID

 This tool detects whether PCID slots are shared between hyperthreads.
+This work is part of [TLB;DR](https://vusec.net/tlbdr).

 ## Running
 Before building and running, you need to configure the cores in `./mmuctl/source/kmod.c`.